SathviktheG/spotify-chat-app/README.md

 ### Backend:

 - **Express**: For building the server and handling API requests.
-- **MongoDB**: As the database to store posts.
+- **MongoDB**: As the database to store music and messages.
 - **Mongoose**: To interact with MongoDB.
-- **Socket.io**: For real-time communication between client and server.
+- **Socket.io**: For real-time communication for the messaging feature.
-- **Cloudinary**: For storage of profile photo that can potentially become large.
+- **Cloudinary**: For storage of music, music image and album image that can potentially become large.
 - **Clerk**: For Authentication and admin access.

 ---